patrikdolsson/CATIA-product-configurator/README.md

 A [startup guide](#getting-started), a [preview](#preview), an [explanation of how the product configurator works](#how-does-it-work) and a [brief step by step guide to implement your own product configurator](#how-to-implement-your-own-product-configurator) will follow.

+Keep in mind that the example is purely for illustrative purposes of the functionality of this approach.
+Realism of the product is not the aim of this repo.

 ## Getting started

 How to run the example: